ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 ![AWS Connect Instance Creation](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-instance-creation.png)

 You should now have an instance created with the settings that you specified through the setup process.
-Once the instance has launched, you can launch the Contact Control Panel ("CCP") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your instance's name.
+Once the instance has launched, you can launch the Contact Control Panel ("CCP") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your Connect instance's name.

 ![Contact Control Panel](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-initial-ccp.png)

+The CCP (shown above) represents the managed portion of the interface provided by AWS that allows for online communication.
+It is a small but critical piece for building robust and streamlined interactions.

+However, loading the CCP in its own window has a couple drawbacks.
+For starters, it's another window that has to be juggled in addition to any existing applications in use by the agent.
+In addition, we lose real time event information that we could be leveraging to aid the agent in servicing requests.

+Fortunately, AWS allows for the CCP to be seamlessly integrated into new or existing applications.
+The rest of this blog post focuses on how to integrate the CCP and how to leverage real-time events.

 ## UI Integration with Contact Control Panel